Kondalhari/Kondalhari/README.md

 - 🌱 I'm currently learning **Tableu, powerBI, DevOps**

-- 🤝 I'm looking for help with [Spotify automation](https://github.com/403CTRLer/spotify)

-- 👨‍💻 All of my projects are available at [my repositories](https://github.com/kondalhari?tab=repositories)
+- 👨‍💻 All of my projects are available at [my repositories](https://github.com/kondalhari?tab=repositories) (all privated sorry)

 - 📫 Reach me at **kondalrajm@gmail.com**